 If you follow the steps above, you will be one of the top 1% packers in the world.
 Packing around heavy bags is not enjoyable when travelling so we suggest packing a lot less than you think you will need.

-I do suggest packing sunblock as it can be quite expensive in Myanmar.
+I do suggest packing sunblock as it can be quite expensive in Indonesia.

 To see the complete packing list visit our page in which we share our ideal packing list.